mlava/recurring-tasks/README.md

 ```

 - Pills disappear automatically when you expand the task (so you can edit the child blocks directly) and reappear when the block is collapsed.
+- Marking the TODO complete hides the pill until the extension spawns the next occurrence, keeping finished items visually quiet.
 - Dates within the next 7 days show the weekday name (`Wed`, `Thu`); anything further out shows a short date (`Feb 26`), so you can scan upcoming items quickly.
 - **↻ Repeat pill** — Click to edit; **Alt+Click** copies the rule to the clipboard.
 - **⏱ Start / ⏳ Defer / 📅 Next** — Click to open the corresponding Daily Note Page.